jtorral/patroniTraining/README.md

      cp -p /createRoles.sh /pgha/config/

 As of Patroni version 4, role creation within the patroni configuration file has been removed.
 You must now run a post bootstrap command to perform any additional role creation on the database cluster.
+For this tutorial, the post bootstrap script is createRoles.sh

 The createRoles.sh script contains the necessary roles needed for this tutorial.
+Feel free to inspect it.

 ### Empty the postgres data directory

 Patroni will initialize a fresh cluster and to do this, it will need an empty data directory.

     echo $PGDATA
     /pgdata/17/data